darya/framework/src/Darya/ORM/README.md

 Darya's abstract `Model` implementation implements `ArrayAccess`, `Countable`, `IteratorAggregate` and `Serializable`.
-It is essentially a flexible set of data intended to represent one instance of a business entity.
+It is essentially a flexible set of data intended to represent an instance of a business entity.

 ### Creating a model